-A manual focus peaking feature is provided on EOS cameras, highlighting the outline of infocus subjects in colour during manual focusing, making it easier for the videographer to achieve focus.
+A manual focus peaking feature is provided on EOS cameras (viewable in the camera's LCD screen or via the HDMI output), highlighting the outline of in-focus subjects in colour during manual focusing, making it easier for the videographer to achieve focus.
 Users can also change the outline detection sensitivity (level) and outline colour as required.

-With EOS R5, this function is effective even when the image is magnified\.
+With EOS R5, this function is effective even when the image is magnified.
 Note: When shooting at high ISO sensitivity, noise may occur and may be erroneously detected, resulting in decreased peaking accuracy.